LukaszNowakowski/TelematicsBuilder/README.md

 are directories for months.
 Underneath there are log files that have names in structure:
 {%ApplicationsBranch%}_{%ServicesBranch%}_{%yyyy-MM-dd.HH-mm-ss%}.zip, where date is date of completion of operations.

+When logs are backed up, next step of process removes all files created leaving only the back ups of the log.